Mctripp10/clustering-iris-flower-data/README.md

 as the values, while the rest are simply set to int indexes.
 As such, I can then extract the clusters from this dictionary.

-In DBSCAN, I wanted to try a list index based method because I wasn't sure I was liking the dictionary based method much.
-Rather, in my DBSCAN algorithm, I stored a regular 1D list of all the data points, and simply had my algorithm keep track of indices into that list throughout the method.
+In DBSCAN, I used a list index method as I felt using a dictionary added some unecessary complexities to the logic.
+Thus, in my DBSCAN algorithm, I instead stored a 1D list of all the data points and simply had my algorithm keep track of indices into that list throughout the method.
 This way, I could easily check if a given data point was in a cluster by simply storing clusters as a list of the data points' indices and checking to see if the given data point's index was in that cluster's list.
 This concept is used throughout the algorithm.
 Then, I could simply use a method to retrieve the data corresponding to those indices anytime by indexing into the original data list.